Frequently Asked Questions

 What should my child wear to the audition?

 Children auditioning for the girls classes should wear a leotard or swimsuit; children auditioning for boys classes should wear a t-shirt and shorts or tights/leggings.
 Ballet slippers are optional.
 Children should not wear long pants or jeans for the audition.
 Children are not required to purchase any ballet attire for the audition.
 Long hair, braids, locs, extensions, etc. should be neatly pulled back and secured away from the face and off the neck.
 Short hair, twists, etc. should be neatly secured away from the face (if not long enough to be secured off the neck).

 When should I arrive for the audition?

-Children auditioning at SAB’s Lincoln Center headquarters should arrive forty-five minutes before their audition appointment time.
-(Note that children/caregivers will not be granted access to SAB more than forty-five minutes before their scheduled audition.)
+Children auditioning at SAB’s Lincoln Center headquarters should arrive no more than 10 minutes before audition time they selected upon registering.
 Students auditioning at a Community Audition location should arrive at the audition time listed on sab.org for their age group.